15 Common Step Parenting Problems and How to Cope

 The step-parent needs to take these steps as slowly as possible or find ways to compromise so the children feel included and begin to develop a connection.

-15 most common step parenting problems
+17 most common step-parenting problems

 Step-parenting is probably one of the most challenging roles in a family.
-When struggling with step-parenting, there are few places to go for step parenting advice.
+When struggling with step-parenting, there are few places to go for step-parenting advice.
 You can reach out to a spouse, but many times that’s difficult because, being their kids, they will have limited guidance.

 In reality, it’s better to seek a support system of peers having the same issues.
 Perhaps, look into classes on the topic or workshops or even research the subject for educational literature to see how to handle the situation in a positive, healthy way.

-Let’s look over some of the more common step parenting problems.
+Let’s look over some of the more common step-parenting problems.

 1. Understanding and following boundaries

 Boundaries for step-parenting and those for the biological family are unique.
-The step-parent needs to understand those differences and learn how to follow these.
+The step-parent needs to understand those differences and learn how to follow them.
 The problem is they can change in the blink of an eye.

 Some boundaries are specific to the ex, some for your spouse, and some for the kid.
 You won’t know until you cross these that you have.
 By the time you learn, the rules will change.
 It’s tough, but communication is vital in attempting to keep up.